ndrean/binyJS/Readme.md

 We use the simple `event` loop.
 The flow is:

 - an event is triggered (such as a "click"),
 - the EventListener on "click" runs a function as it reads the `dataset` of the `event.target`.
-You also setup the targeted component where to render.
+You also set up the targeted component where to render.
 - this function mutates a state object,
 - in the state update, you run a function to get calculate the **diff** between the "old" data and the "new" data.
 - this _diff_ function will detect the change: a clearall, a delete, an assign, an append, an update or a swap between rows.